EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Physics-informed learning for continuum micromechanics

 \subsection{Equilibrium neural operator (EquiNO)}

-In this section, we introduce equilibrium neural operator (EquiNO), our unsupervised methodology for learning the solution operator of nonlinear elastic RVEs.
+In this section, we introduce the equilibrium neural operator (EquiNO), our unsupervised methodology for learning the solution operator of nonlinear elastic RVEs.
 Our method solves the governing equations for any given prescribed global strain $\hat{\ve}$ by projecting onto a set of POD modes derived from a limited and unpaired dataset.
-The performance of our method is compared to that of physics-informed ML solvers based on variational energy-based formulation in terms of both accuracy and computational efficiency.
-It is important to note that physics-informed ML solvers do not require solution data and operate in a completely unsupervised manner.
+The performance of our method is compared to that of physics-informed models based on variational energy-based formulation and data-driven models, in terms of both accuracy and computational efficiency.
+It is important to note that physics-informed models do not require solution data and operate in a completely unsupervised manner.
 We initially focus on solving the nonlinear elastic problem for a specific boundary condition induced by $\hat{\ve}$ and compare our approach with a variational energy-based PINN model.
 Furthermore, we extend our approach to operator learning, comparing it with a variational physics-informed deep operator network capable of providing solutions for any $\hat{\ve}$ sampled from a domain of interest.

 We develop our physics-informed operator network by extending the proposed PINN architecture for inhomogeneous microstructures as described by \citet{HENKES2022114790} to operator networks. \Cref{fig:algo} illustrates a schematic view of the proposed approach.